Eddie Patterson: 2006/2007 Season

 In preparation for his second year in charge, Patterson signed a number of influential players.
 Defenders David McAlinden, the son of a Cliftonville legend, arrived from Glenavon F.C., and Barry Holland joined his brother Mark after leaving Bangor F.C.
 In addition, Goalkeeper John Connolly returned for his second spell at Solitude.

 Patterson's second season in the job proved even more successful than the first.
-After the disappointment of losing the CIS Cup final 1–0 to city rivals Glentoran F.C., his side went on to win the County Antrim Shield in January 2007 by defeating Lisburn Distillery F.C.
+After the disappointment of losing the CIS Cup final 1–0 to city rivals Glentoran, his side went on to win the County Antrim Shield in January 2007 by defeating Lisburn Distillery F.C.
 2–1 in the final.
 Both goals were scored by Mark Holland.
 Patterson also signed Vincent Sweeney from Limavady United F.C. and Daniel Lyons on loan from Donegal Celtic F.C.
-However John O'Loughlin (Finn Harps F.C.) and Conor Downey (Linfield F.C.) both left the club.
+However John O'Loughlin (Finn Harps) and Conor Downey (Linfield F.C.) both left the club.
 Patterson's side also reached the semi-final of the Irish Cup but lost a penalty shootout to Dungannon Swifts.
 Cliftonville finished third in the league, narrowly missing out on second place, but nevertheless qualifying for the Intertoto Cup and the Setanta Cup for the following season.